Arecsu/home/src/pages/work/_monk.md

 ### Photorealistic 3D visuals

-[Soufyan Boubker](https://www.instagram.com/soufyanboubker/) was in charge of the texturing, modeling, animation, and environment of the 3D prints featured at mönk.
+[Soufyan Boubker](https://www.instagram.com/soufyanboubker/) was in charge of the texturing, modeling, animation, and environment of the interactive 3D prints featured at mönk.
 A highly recommended artist to keep an eye on.

+You can play with the models in any of the products listed on the store.
+For instance, here's the link to my favorite one: [Mc Lovin' 04](https://www.monkstudeyo.com/products/mc-lovin-04).
+Move the slider to the left or right to see it.
+It is such a joy to use!

 When I was handed the 3D assets, they featured uncompressed, high-resolution textures.
 The materials and topology workflow were designed to be viewed and rendered under Blender.
 They needed to be converted and exported in a format that could be understood by  [\<model-viewer\>](https://modelviewer.dev/).